 The San Diego Mission Basilica de Alcalá was established in1769 by Spain to claim ownership over their “discovery” of California.
-Father Serra Junipero was assigned to the region to help bring Christianity to the local Kumeyyay People.
+Father Serra Junipero was assigned to the region to help bring Christianity to the local Kumeyaay People.

 The mission was originally constructed above the Kumeyaay Village in Old Town called Kosa’aay at what we know as Presidio Park.
 Tensions between the Natives and the soldiers grew due to the soldiers harassing the Indigenous women.

 In 1774, the tensions prompted the mission to be moved to the location it sits at today near Mission Valley.
 This site was chosen due to the soil being more fertile, it was closer to what we know as the San Diego River, and it also brought them next to another Kumeyaay village called Nipaquay.